Sogetsu Art Center: Programming

-The SAC space hosted a wide variety of activities: musical performances, film screenings, journal publishing, educational space (study groups, workshops).
+The SAC space hosted a wide variety of activities: musical performances, film screenings, journal publishing, and educational space (study groups, workshops).
 The space was also made available to many artists, both local and international.
 For a modestly scaled institution, it instigated important changes in the local art scene by connecting Japanese artists and artists from abroad.
 Although, as outlined below, the SAC hosted diverse activities, its most consistent engagement over the course of its history tended to be with experimental music and film.
-Throughout its active years, SAC also enjoyed longstanding collaborations with many prominent graphic designers, including Kōhei Sugiura, Makoto Wada, Tadanori Yokoo, Akio Kanda, Ikkō Tanaka and Kiyoshi Awazu, who designed posters and promotional materials for the center's activities.
+Throughout its active years, SAC also enjoyed longstanding collaborations with many prominent graphic designers, including Kōhei Sugiura, Makoto Wada, Tadanori Yokoo, Akio Kanda, Ikkō Tanaka, and Kiyoshi Awazu, who designed posters and promotional materials for the center's activities.

-1958-1961
+1958–1961

-In the early years, programs were divided into three categories: the first two were focused on music: the Sōgetsu Contemporary Series (avant-garde classical music) and the Sōgetsu Music Inn (jazz); and the third, the Sōgetsu Cinemathèque primarily screened films.
+In the early years, programs were divided into three categories: the first two were focused on music: the Sōgetsu Contemporary Series (avant-garde classical music) and the Sōgetsu Music Inn (jazz); and the third, the Sōgetsu Cinemathèque, primarily screened films.
 The program of the Sōgetsu Contemporary Series, for the first few years, was conducted by members of the Sakkyokuka Shūdan (Composer's Group), including composer Tōru Takemitsu and Toshirō Mayuzumi.
 The SAC's film activities can be traced back to 1957, when Hiroshi Teshigahara and fellow director Susumu Hani founded the Cinema 57 group, which screened independent films.
-Sōgetsu Cinemathèque was launched in 1961 and was the SAC's longest running series.
+Sōgetsu Cinemathèque was launched in 1961 and was the SAC's longest-running series.
 It showcased both new and experimental films as well as revisiting key films from history, such as silent films.